foundry-rs/starknet-foundry/docs/src/testing/fuzz-testing.md

 }
 ```

-It is also possible to configure it globally, via command line arguments.
+It can also be configured globally, via command line arguments:

 ```shell
 $ snforge --fuzzer-runs 1234 --fuzzer-seed 1111